 - Noir novels and films: how do mystery writers influence mystery TV and films?

 - Hard-boiled crime novels (think about the type of language used)

 |Librarian Talk . . .About Books!

 Apply online for a library card.
+Search for books in the online catalog.
 Use the barcode number from your Lone Star College ID or library card to:

 These reference books will help you decide which topic you want to select as the focus of your paper.
 Once you have a topic in mind, you will find the research process is easier.
 They contain information on the background, setting, history and characters in the novel.
 This context will help you through the process of research.

-These circulating books about detective fiction, hard-boiled crime novels and mysteries will help you know more about Hammett, Spade and the noir novels.
+These circulating books about detective fiction, hard-boiled crime novels and mysteries will help you know more about Chandler, Marlowe, and the noir novels.

 Finding Scholarly articles in Databases